- Troccas for Four Players

 |XXI||Le Monde||il mund, la vacca, la biala, il min, il miau, la ferma||the world, the cow, the beautiful one, the cat, the strong one|

-Another description of Troccas can be found on Nicolette Deplazes' Troccas page.
+Another description of Troccas can be found on this archive copy of Nicolette Deplazes' Troccas page.